 Part location independence – part freelancer, you’re thinking outside-the-box about what people need and what you can deliver.
 Gone are the old days when you needed to either, rent a shop or have a commercial store sell your product.
 If you’re traveling or living abroad, money needs to be made from resources you can manage on your own.

-When I was an expat living in Korea, I met a handful of expats who started their own businesses~ creating tours for tourists, subletting their apartment during travels, starting an expat magazine (and getting local businesses to advertise).
-The list goes on… One group of expats started a moving service to help expats move their belongs and furniture.
+When I was an expat living in Korea, I knew expat friends who started their own business~ creating tours for tourists, subletting their apartment during travels, starting an expat magazine (and getting local businesses to advertise).
+One group of expats started a moving company to help expats; basically helping friends move their belongs and furniture for a little extra cash.
 Brilliant.

-Money is to be had by if you can think of a fresh product people need and an innovative way to sell it.
-A big tool for many, is going online.
+If you can think of a product people need and an innovative way to sell it, build an online store.

 Before you needed to afford rent to open a store or get a vendor’s license.
 Now, you just need online access, a Paypal account, a laptop and an idea.
 Some nomadic travelers write and sell e-books online, photographers and designers can sell their photos, designs and/or services by opening their own online store.

 Zazzle.com – Sell your artwork designs on clothing